micmejia/bible-dump/AMPC/Philippians/Phil 2.md

-And every tongue [[^h]frankly and openly] confess _and_ acknowledge that Jesus Christ is Lord, to the glory of God the Father.
+And every tongue [frankly and openly] confess _and_ acknowledge that Jesus Christ is Lord, to the glory of God the Father.